Tang-class submarine

-The Tang-class submarines were the first submarines designed (under project SCB 2) and built by the United States Navy after WWII.
+The Tang-class submarines were the first submarines designed (under project SCB 2) and built by the United States Navy after World War II.
 They incorporated the best features of the high-speed German Type XXI U-boat and the venerable U.S. Navy fleet submarine.
-The Tang-class, with the fleet submarines converted under the Greater Underwater Propulsion Power (GUPPY) program, had much higher submerged performance than their predecessors, but were quickly surpassed by the nuclear-propelled submarines that entered service beginning in 1954.
+The Tang class, with the fleet submarines converted under the Greater Underwater Propulsion Power (GUPPY) program, had much higher submerged performance than their predecessors, but were quickly surpassed by the nuclear-propelled submarines that entered service beginning in 1954.
 Six units in total were built.

 Design

 Probably the most important innovation of the Tangs, and their primary advantage over contemporary GUPPY conversions, was an increase in test depth from 400 ft to 700 ft, achieved with the same High Tensile Steel (HTS; 42000 psi yield strength) as the Balao and Tench classes.
 This allowed the class to take advantage of deeper ocean conditions to evade sonar, as well as maneuver more safely at moderate depths.

 An unsuccessful innovation of the Tang design was the General Motors EMD 16-338 lightweight, compact, high-speed "pancake" engine, rated at 1,000 bhp.
 Very different from the classic diesel engines that nearly all preceding submarines used, which were laid out with a horizontal crankshaft, this new engine had a vertical crankshaft, and the cylinders were arranged radially like an aircraft engine.
 Four of these 13+1/2 ft, 4 ft, eight-ton engines could be installed in a single engine room, thus deleting an entire compartment from the submarine's design.
 The goal was to reduce overall length, as testing had shown that shorter submarines were more maneuverable, especially in depth, and had less submerged drag.
 Four compact Guppy-type 126-cell lead–acid batteries were installed to provide a high sustained submerged speed.
 The overall design allowed for a 25 kn top speed and possible future propulsion replacement with a Type XVII U-boat-derived hydrogen peroxide turbine, closed-cycle diesel system, or even a nuclear power plant.
 However, attempts to develop the first two systems were unsuccessful, and nuclear power plants proved too large to be accommodated in the Tang-class hull.